wad4444/WCS/docs/docs/basics/client-server.md

 </TabItem>
 </Tabs>

-Do the same thing for client side, except use the `CreateClient()` function:
+Do the same thing on the client side, except use the `CreateClient()` function:

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>